NoSleepTillLambos/TheNaughtySailor/README.md

 <!-- FEATURES AND FUNCTIONALITY-->

-## Features and Functionality
+**Features and Functionality**

 <!-- note how you can use your gitHub link.
 Just make a path to your assets folder -->

 ![image2](assets/mockups/fetch.JPG)

 <h3 style="font-weight:bold"> 🏆 Users can discover newly listed competitions, read up about them and their requirements and enter from there</h3>
-<h3 style="font-weight:bold"> 🔎 Users can also search for their desired competition if they don't see one they are interested in entering straight away</h3>
+<h3 style="font-weight:bold"> 🔎 Users can search for their desired competition if they don't see one they are interested in entering straight away</h3>

 ### Feature 2